 Apply for the Postgraduate Diploma in Science (PGDipSci) through the Dunedin campus in 2023Apply Now

 Botany is an exciting and challenging degree taught by a team of excellent plant scientists.

 You will learn about important, topical issues such as biotechnology, genetic modification, ecosystem services, sustainability and the ecological impacts of environmental change.

-Botany courses have great field-trips focusing on various aspects of plant ecology, and allowing you to participate in hands-on study of our exciting natural environment.
+Botany courses have great field trips that focus on various aspects of plant ecology and allow you to participate in hands-on study of our exciting natural environment.